 Format and Length:

-Video format; Total running time 6 hours, 9 minutes
+Recorded Video Format (non-interactive); Total running time 6 hours, 9 minutes

 Clinical Practice; Research